Tackling Hate Crime Certification

 How long does it take to complete the Tackling Hate Crime Certification course?

-We estimate that the course will take about 3 hours to complete in total, plus an additional 30 minutes for the end of course test.
+We estimate that the course will take about 3 hours to complete in total, plus an additional 10 minutes for each of the end of module tests.